Kikobeats/cacheable-response/README.md

 Type: `number`|`boolean`<br/>
 Default: `3600000`

-Number of milliseconds that indicates grace period after response cache expiration for refreshing it in the background. the latency of the refresh is hidden from the user.
+Number of milliseconds that indicates grace period after response cache expiration for refreshing it in the background.
+The latency of the refresh is hidden from the user.

 The value will be associated with [`stale-while-revalidate`](https://www.mnot.net/blog/2014/06/01/chrome_and_stale-while-revalidate) directive.